wpsocio/wptelegram-login/src/README.txt

 == Changelog ==

+= 1.5.1 =
+* Fixed the 404 for for admin css
+* Fixed the ajax error caused by WordFence
+* Fixed pending upgrades from last update
+* Fixed the hidden login on thememylogin
+* Switched to WPCS in JS.

 = 1.5.0 =
 * Removed the CMB2 dependency
 * Migrated to React for settings page

-= 1.4.1 =
-* Fixed the PHP warning on the settings page

-= 1.4.0 =
-* Added Gutenberg Block for login button

 == Upgrade Notice ==